340B Drug Pricing Program: Safety Net Hospitals for Pharmaceutical Access (SNHPA) Report

-"Setting the Record Straight on 340B: A Response to Critics," was released on July 9, 2013, by Safety Net Hospitals for Pharmaceutical Access (SNHPA), a 501(c)(6) non-profit organization of 1,000 public and private non-profit hospitals and health systems throughout the U.S. that participate in the Public Health Service 340B drug discount program.
+"Setting the Record Straight on 340B: A Response to Critics," was released on July 9, 2013, by Safety Net Hospitals for Pharmaceutical Access (SNHPA), a 501(c)(6) non-profit organization of 1,000 public and private non-profit hospitals and health systems throughout the US that participate in the Public Health Service 340B drug discount program.
 The report, which includes documented independent research funded by SNHPA, describes the program and provides examples of how some providers are using their savings.
 It also argues the program is saving money for federal, state, and local governments and taxpayers and attempts to refute many of the statements made by critics of the program.

 The report calls for a number of reforms to modernize the program, including more pricing transparency to ensure that health care providers are not being overcharged, audits of drug manufacturers, as well as a look at the use of contract pharmacies to determine whether the program is helping vulnerable patients better access prescription medications and pharmacy care.
 As part of its advocacy SNHPA also assists its members maximize the benefits of the 340B program.

 Senator Charles Grassley (R-Iowa), a leader in the Senate investigating the operations of the 340B report responded to the SNHPA report by stating: "A report by an association representing the affected hospitals is not objective.
 Through my inquiries, I've been able to document that several hospitals are profiting from the 340B program rather than simply providing discounted drugs to the uninsured.
 Instead of using the deeply discounted drugs these hospitals receive for the most vulnerable in need, the hospitals are up-selling those drugs to patients with Medicare and private insurance because those patients can pay more.
 The hospitals are keeping the difference."

 Third Way: As the ACA Stands Up, Can Programs for the Uninsured Stand Down?Given the uncertainty facing safety net hospitals, no one is proposing to end programs like disproportionate share and 340B.
 In fact, it is very likely that some version of these programs will be needed for the foreseeable future because, under the best-case scenario, the ACA will still leave millions without adequate coverage.
 But the Administration has an opportunity to bolster the oversight of programs like 340B to ensure the most vulnerable are protected and no one is abusing the program.
 That will make it easier when the time comes to recalibrate safety net programs for a level of services appropriate to the number of remaining uninsured.